tacticians-academy/teamfight-simulator/README.md

 ### End-to-end gameplay
 In theory, this project could eventually be fleshed out into a full gameplay mode (carousel/economy/augment selection/alternating opponents/health tracking/etc).
 It could then be used to train an AI to play TFT (unlike standard TFT, it can run faster than realtime).

-### Past Sets
-All the data for past sets is available thanks to the historical patch data provided by CommunityDragon.
-It would be a fun exercise to implement past sets, and I've scaffolded Set 1 to make this possible, but it's too big a project for now.
-If you're interested in contributing to any past set, get in touch!

 ### Visual effects
 In a game like TFT, you can think of 3 layers running on top of the raw numbers that specify stats/abilities/etc used to play out a fight:
 1. Uses those numbers to run out a simulation of the game (a series of _game ticks_, what the "server" says happened over the course of the fight).
 As far as the server is concerned, this can happen as fast as its processor will go (within milliseconds).